 Install the extension

-Add Skool Video Downloader to Chrome, Edge, Firefox, Brave, or Opera and sign into your Skool community normally.
+Add it to Chrome, Edge, Firefox, Brave, or Opera and log into your Skool community like you normally would.

 No command line, no screen recording, and no extra workflow outside your browser.

-Add Skool Video Downloader to Chrome, Edge, Firefox, Brave, or Opera and sign into your Skool community normally.
+Add it to Chrome, Edge, Firefox, Brave, or Opera and log into your Skool community like you normally would.

-Navigate to any Skool classroom lesson, community post, or course module with a video.
+Go to whatever Skool lesson, community post, or course module has the video you want to keep.

-Click the extension icon, select your preferred resolution, and save the MP4 directly to your computer.
+Click the extension icon, pick the resolution you want, and let it save the MP4 to your computer.

 Core capabilities included in the downloader experience.